joseyustiz/microservice-dojo-katas/kata-3/accounts-service/README.md

 2. _**prod** profile:_ it uses MySQL database to store data; Flyway does not load data.
 This kata is configure to run on Docker, so we have to make sure to explicitly configure the network if we run the example with the docker command

 ###Creating the docker network
-Before running the containers we have to create the docker network to make sure the MySQL and the kata-3 (account-service) containers are able to communicate
+Before running the containers we have to create the docker network to make sure the MySQL and the kata-3 (accounts-service) containers are able to communicate

 It has to be done only once.
  * `docker network create -d bridge katas-network` for more information visit [docker network create](https://docs.docker.com/engine/reference/commandline/network_create/)